Airbnb vs Vrbo: Which is Best for Hosts and Travelers?

 If a host can ensure that he/she will exceed the minimum number of bookings to cover the costs, the annual subscription may help save on hosting fees.
 So, if you are a full-time, all-year-round host whose income is higher than $10,000, a subscription model will make more sense.

-Airbnb offers three main types of cancelation policies: Flexible, Moderate, and Strict.
-There are also other additional circumstance policies, some of which they introduced recently, including Super Strict (30 days), Super Strict (60 days), and Long-term.
+Airbnb offers three main types of cancelation policies: Flexible, Moderate, Firm and Strict.
+There are also other additional policies: Super Strict (30 days), Super Strict (60 days).
 The Flexible policy is definitely a favorite option among guests.
 According to this policy, a guest can cancel a booking 24 hours before check-in and receive a full refund.

 Guests tend to choose listings with the ‘Flexible’ policy more often because they know they will be able to cancel a reservation and receive a refund if they really have to.
-It is all about making the whole process of booking easy and stress-free.
 This is why opting for the Flexible cancelation policy usually leads to a higher number of bookings and bumps up your occupancy rate.
 The downside of this policy might be a possible loss of profit if a host fails to find a replacement guest.

 Vrbo offers five types of cancelation policies that hosts can set for their listings: Relaxed, Moderate, Firm, Strict, and No Refund.
 Some of these options allow for a refund for guests, while others do not.
 Vrbo’s relaxed policy allows guests to cancel a reservation no later than 14 days before check-in to receive a full refund.